skylight-hq/skylight.digital/pages/toolkits/service_design_framework/06_phase_4_experiment.md

 ## Outcomes

 ### Test assumptions
-Understand if you're asking the right questions and solving the right problems by testing what you think you know
+Understand if you're asking the right questions and solving the right problems by testing what you think you know.

 ### Identify gaps
-Gain an understanding of what you might have missed and potential areas where you can learn more
+Gain an understanding of what you might have missed and potential areas where you can learn more.

 ### Iterate and refine POV
-Consider where to go next, whether it's forward to plan for implementation or back to do more discovery or strategizing to refine the point of view (POV)
+Consider where to go next, whether it's forward to plan for implementation or backward to do more discovery or strategizing to refine the point of view (POV).

 ## Methods
 - [Wizard of Oz](/work/toolkits/service-design-framework/methods/wizard-of-oz/)